eric0708/TinyML_Walkthrough/README.md

 # TinyML_Projects
-includes project implementations from the TinyML book by Pete Warden
+Includes project implementations from the TinyML book by Pete Warden